banked/banked_flutter_sdk_example/README.md

 }
 ```

-3. Setup the proper API key.
-Contact Banked for getting this information.
+3. Ensure `BANKED_API_KEY` is set to the correct client API key.
+Contact Banked to get this key.

-4. To run the app in a real device, setup Signing properly.
+4. To run the app on a real device, set up Code Signing (Certificates and Mobile provisioning profiles).

-5. If you receive the error:
+5. If you receive the following error:
 ```
 Error: Could not find included file ‘Generated.xcconfig’ in search paths (in target ‘Runner’)
 ```